Prepare the network for Azure Orbital Ground Station integration

 Note

 You can have multiple links/channels in a contact profile, and you can have multiple IPs.
-But the combination of port/protocol needs to be unique.
+However the combination of port/protocol must be unique.
 You can't have two identical ports, even if you have two different destination IPs.

-The platform pre-reserves IPs in the subnet when the contact is scheduled.
-These IPs represent the platform side endpoints for each link.
-IPs will be unique between contacts, and if multiple concurrent contacts are using the same subnet, we guarantee those IPs to be distinct.
-The service will fail to schedule the contact and an error will be returned if the service runs out of IPs or can't allocate an IP.
+The Azure Orbital Ground Station platform prereserves IPs in the subnet when a contact is scheduled.
+These IPs represent the platform-side endpoints for each link.
+IPs are unique between contacts, and if multiple concurrent contacts are using the same subnet, Microsoft guarantees those IPs to be distinct.
+The service fails to schedule the contact and an error is returned if the service runs out of IPs or can't allocate an IP.

 When you create a contact, you can find these IPs by viewing the contact properties.
-Select JSON view in the portal or use the GET contact API call to view the contact properties.
-Make sure to use the current API version of 2022-03-01.
+To view the contact properties, go to the contact resource overview page and select JSON view in the portal or use the GET contact API call.
+Make sure to use the current API version of 2022-11-01.
 The parameters of interest are below:

 Parameter Usage

-antennaConfiguration.sourceIps Data will come from this IP when you configure the link as tcp/udp server.
+antennaConfiguration.sourceIps Data comes from this IP when you configure the link as tcp/udp server.

 You can use this information to set up network policies or to distinguish between simultaneous contacts to the same endpoint.